Important Notice

 2. Add Device Configuration

-Add the tool board configuration in printer.cfg:
+Add the toolboard configuration to printer.cfg:

 [mcu toolboard]

-canbus_uuid: <Enter the queried ID here>
+canbus_uuid: <Enter the ID found here>

-[mcu]. - In a normal configuration, the main board uses
+[mcu]. - In a normal configuration, the mainboard uses

-[mcu], and the tool board uses[mcu toolboard].
+[mcu], and toolboards use[mcu toolboard].

 3. Save and Restart